ando-khachatryan/HiDDeN/README.md

 ## Requirements

-To run, you need Pytorch 1.0 and TensorboardX which in turn requires Tensorboard.
+To run, you need Pytorch 1.0.
+Optionally, you can use TensorboardX which in turn requires Tensorboard.
 This allows to use a subset of Tensorboard functionality to visualize the training.
-I plan to make this optional.

 ## Data